Yuanyuan-Shi/website/_pages/about.md

   - /about.html
 ---

-Beginning in summer 2021, I will be an assistant professor of [Electrical and Computer Engineering](http://www.ece.ucsd.edu/) at UCSD.
-From summer 2020-2021 I will be a postdoc researcher at [Caltech](http://www.cms.caltech.edu/), working with Prof. [Adam Wierman](http://users.cms.caltech.edu/~adamw/) and Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/).
-I received my Ph.D. in ECE from the University of Washington, advised by [Prof. Baosen Zhang](https://zhangbaosen.github.io/).
+I am currently a postdoc researcher at [Caltech](http://www.cms.caltech.edu/), working with Prof. [Adam Wierman](http://users.cms.caltech.edu/~adamw/) and Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/).
+Earlier, I obtained my Ph.D. from [Electrical and Computer Engineering](https://www.ece.uw.edu/) department at the [University of Washington](https://www.washington.edu/), advised by [Prof. Baosen Zhang](https://zhangbaosen.github.io/).

+I will be joining the [ECE department](http://www.ece.ucsd.edu/) at UCSD as an Assistant Professor starting July 2021.
 My research interests are in the area of energy systems and cyberphysical systems, spanning from machine learning, optimization to control.
-If you're interested in any of the above and would like to have a chat, feel free to shoot me an email at [yshi7@caltech.edu](yshi7@caltech.edu).
+If you're interested in any of the above and would like to chat, feel free to send me an email at [yshi7@caltech.edu](yshi7@caltech.edu).

 News
 ======
+[2020/07] I have graduated from UW and started my postdoc at [Caltech CMS](http://www.cms.caltech.edu/) department!

-[2020/04] Two new preprints on ["Input Convex Neural Networks for Optimal Voltage Regulation"](https://arxiv.org/abs/2002.08684) and ["Safe Reinforcement Learning"](https://arxiv.org/abs/2003.09488) are on arXiv!
+[2020/04] Two new preprints on ["Input Convex Neural Networks for Optimal Voltage Regulation"](https://arxiv.org/abs/2002.08684) and ["Safe Reinforcement Learning"](https://arxiv.org/abs/2003.09488) are on arXiv.

 [2020/03] Our work ["Robust Reinforcement Learning for Continuous Control with Model Misspecification"](https://arxiv.org/abs/1906.07516) will appear in ICLR 2020! [[PDF]](https://arxiv.org/abs/1906.07516)